 The result of these features is that EXE finds bugs in real code, and automatically generates concrete inputs to trigger them.
-It generates evil packet filters that exploit buffer overruns in the very mature and audited Berkeley Packet Filter (BPF) code as well as its Linux equivalent (§ 5.1).
-It generates packets that cause invalid memory reads and writes in the udhcpd DHCP server (§ 5.2), and bad regular expressions that compromise the pcre library (§ 5.3), previously audited for security holes.
-In prior work, it generated raw disk images that, when mounted by a Linux kernel, would crash it or cause a buffer overflow [46].
+It generates evil packet filters that exploit buffer overruns in the very mature and audited Berkeley Packet Filter (BPF) code as well as its Linux equivalent (Section 6.1).
+It generates packets that cause invalid memory reads in the udhcpd DHCP server (Section 6.2), and bad regular expressions that compromise the pcre library (Section 6.3), previously audited for security holes.
+In prior work, it generated raw disk images that, when mounted by a Linux kernel, would crash it or cause a buffer overflow [Yang et al. 2006].

-Both EXE and STP are contributions of this paper, which is organized as follows.
-We first give an overview of the entire system ( $\S$ 2), then describe STP and its key optimizations ( $\S$ 3), and do the same for EXE ( $\S$ 4).
-Finally, we present results ( $\S$ 5), discuss related work ( $\S$ 6), and conclude ( $\S$ 7).
+Both EXE and STP are contributions of this article, which is organized as follows.
+We first give an overview of the entire system (Section 2), then describe STP and its key optimizations (Section 3), and do the same for EXE (Section 4).
+Finally, we summarize the main limitations (Section 5), present experimental results (Section 6), discuss related work (Section 7), and conclude (Section 8).